Cosmic Universe Magick (MAGICK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cosmic Universe Magick Historical Price

-According to the latest data gathered on Cosmic Universe Magick live price page, the current price of Cosmic Universe Magick is 0.00231126USD.
-The circulating supply of Cosmic Universe Magick(MAGICK) is 63.89M MAGICK , giving it a market capitalization of $147.69K.
+According to the latest data gathered on Cosmic Universe Magick live price page, the current price of Cosmic Universe Magick is 0.00223779USD.
+The circulating supply of Cosmic Universe Magick(MAGICK) is 63.89M MAGICK , giving it a market capitalization of $142.98K.

 The Cosmic Universe Magick Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MAGICK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.